rajgoel/course-scientific-programming/01-lab/slides.md

 ### Peer evaluation

-Before the final presentation, each group member must submit a <a href="peer_evaluation.md" data-preview-link>peer evaluation form</a> to reflect on the contributions of others in the group.
+Before the final presentation, each group member must submit a [peer evaluation form](peer_evaluation.md) to reflect on the contributions of others in the group.

 ---